souravskr/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Resourceful computer science graduate passionate about software development, data science and cloud computing.

-Highly-capable leader, having led multiple class projects to completion.
-Talented at object-oriented design, functional programming paradigms and various development languages.
-Demonstrated mastery of Python, Java and Javascript as well as passion for continual learning.
+Resourceful computer science graduate passionate about DevOps and cloud infrastructure automation.
+Talented at infrastructure as code and cloud infrastructure development.
+AWS certified developer associate and HashiCorp certified Terraform associate.
+Demonstrated mastery of automation scripting on Python as well as passion for continual learning.
+Excellent team player with solid troubleshooting and problem-solving skills.

 <!-- Recent graduate from Memorial University and currently looking for a full-time job in Software Development. -->